ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 between test suites and SUTs.

-The RpcAdapter transport class implements RPC communications by calling native methods generated from IDL.
+The RpcAdapter transport class implements RPC communications by calling native methods that are generated from IDL.

 The MapiHttpAdapter transport class or RpcAdapter transport class is chosen according to the setting of the “TransportSeq” property in the ExchangeCommonConfiguration.deployment.ptfconfig file.
-If the “TransportSeq” property is set as “mapi\_http”, the MapiHttpAdapter transport class is chosen to send and receive message with MS-OXCMAPIHTTP transport; If the “TransportSeq” property is set as either “ncacn\_ip\_tcp” or “ncacn\_http”, the RpcAdapter transport class is chosen to send and receive messages with MS-OXCRPC transport.
+If the “TransportSeq” property is set as “mapi\_http”, the MapiHttpAdapter transport class is chosen to send and receive message with MS-OXCMAPIHTTP transport.
+If the “TransportSeq” property is set as either “ncacn\_ip\_tcp” or “ncacn\_http”, the RpcAdapter transport class is chosen to send and receive messages with MS-OXCRPC transport.

 The OxcropsClient works as an intermediary between the protocol adapter and MapiHttpAdapter/RpcAdapter class.
-The protocol adapter calls OxcropsClient to connect, disconnect, and run ROP commands.
+The protocol adapter calls the OxcropsClient to connect, disconnect, and run the ROP commands.
 The Oxcropsclient passes the protocol adapter requests to the MapiHttpAdapter/RpcAdapter, and the MapiHttpAdapter/RpcAdapter sends the protocol adapter request to the SUT.
 The MapiHttpAdapter/RpcAdapter